brisa-build/brisa/packages/docs/building-your-application/configuring/brisa-config-js.md

    * `output` configuration
    * Default: 'server'
    */
-  output: 'static', // Output type of the application };
+  output: "static", // Output type of the application };

 // Export the configuration as the default export export default config satisfies Configuration;
 ```

 ## `trailingSlash`